cuiyh/AppPrivacyPolicy/README.md

 ## Privacy Policy

-cuiyh built the U2Boost app as a Free app.
-This SERVICE is provided by at no cost and is intended for use as is.
+Cuiyh built the U2Boost app as a free application.
+This **SERVICE** is provided by Cuiyh at no cost and is intended for use as-is.

-This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.
+This page informs users of my policies regarding the collection, use, and disclosure of Personal Information for anyone choosing to use this Service.

-If you choose to use my Service, then you agree to the collection and use of information in relation to this policy.
-The Personal Information that I collect is used for providing and improving the Service.
+By using this Service, you agree to the collection and use of information in accordance with this policy.
+The Personal Information collected is used solely for providing and improving the Service.
 I will not use or share your information with anyone except as described in this Privacy Policy.

-The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at YtcSub Boost unless otherwise defined in this Privacy Policy.
+Terms used in this Privacy Policy have the same definitions as in our Terms and Conditions, accessible within the YtcSub Boost app unless otherwise stated here.

 **Information Collection and Use**

-For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information.
-The information that I request will be retained on your device and is not collected by me in any way.
+To enhance your experience while using our Service, I may request certain personally identifiable information.
+This information will be retained locally on your device and is not collected by me directly.

-The app does use third party services that may collect information used to identify you.
+The app does utilize third-party services that may collect data used to identify you.
+Below are links to their privacy policies:

-Link to privacy policy of third party service providers used by the app

 *   [Google Play Services](https://www.google.com/policies/privacy/)
 *   [AdMob](https://support.google.com/admob/answer/6128543?hl=en)